NehaPatel03/knowcode-git_set_go/README.md

 ﻿# Drishti: Empowering SHGs, Bridging Opportunities

-## Unlock the potential of your Self Help Group with Drishti , a B2B platform that connects Self Help Groups to companies, offering a seamless way to showcase products, access expert guidance, and streamline bulk ordering.
+## Unlock the potential of your Self Help Group with Drishti , a B2B platform that connects Self Help Groups to companies, offering a seamless way to showcase products, access expert guidance, and streamline bulk ordering

 ---